 March 2023 Closing Startup, Shutdown, and Malfunction Loopholes EPA is working to close loopholes allowing pollution violations during power plant startup, shutdown, and malfunction (SSM).
 Under Title V of the Clean Air Act, violators of air pollution standards can skirt liability if they claim the violation occurred during an "emergency" situation.
 The proposed rule would remove this loophole.
 EPA missed several of its own deadlines to submit a final rule and must do so as soon as possible.
 Further action is also needed to ensure state implementation plans address excess emissions associated with SSM and to close SSM loopholes in other pollution standards.
 Policy ask: Now that EPA has finalized its Title V SSM rule, the agency should move to close any remaining SSM loopholes in EPA's clean air safeguards.
 That should include instituting Federal Implementation Plans for the states that EPA has found have not removed SSM loopholes in their state plans.
 COMPLETE EPA released its final rule closing Title V loopholes in: July 2023 EPA Must Go Further, Faster Over the past few months, the EPA has made important progress on several critical rules that will help clean up pollution from the power sector.
 However, to fully deliver on their commitments to combat climate change and air pollution, the administration and EPA must still move further, faster on its power sector agenda.
+Only a few months remain before the April 2024 deadline to finalize rules-or risk Republicans undoing all of this progress through the Congressional Review Act.
 The agency must also follow these regulatory actions with a robust strategy of enforcement for these and other existing rules (like the Sulfur Dioxide NAAQS).
 By finalizing these 10 rules on an expedited timeline, President Biden and Administrator Regan can ensure that key climate and clean air promises are kept before the next election and that our climate targets remain within reach.
 By delaying, EPA risks leaving signature achievements unfinished-or risks their reversal by a future administration before they can even take effect.
 Tell EPA Administrator Regan his agency must go further faster to tackle pollution in the power sector: EvergreenAction.com/FurtherFaster